THE MEMBERS OF MRO-TEK REALTY LIMITED

 Lack of adequate Working Capital.

 Material Developments in Human Resources

-The Company to retain the skilled employees made an effort to evaluate the performanceand increase the remuneration during the year.
+In order to retain the skilled employees the Company made an effort to evaluate theperformances of the employees and accordingly increased the remuneration during the year.

-Your Directors would like to acknowledge the role of all its stakeholders vizshareholders bankers lenders customers vendors and all other acquaintances for theircontinued to support to your Company and the confidence and faith that they have alwaysreposed in your Company.
+Your Directors would like to acknowledge the role of all its Stakeholders vizShareholders Bankers Lenders Customers Vendors and all other acquaintances for theircontinued support to your Company and the confidence and faith that they have alwaysreposed in your Company.